UsableHomeButton is a Firefox extension that adds a button which allows to go to home (main) page (domain root) of any currently opened site.

 - “Canonical URL” to go to URL specified in the

-- “Minimal URL” to go to a minimal working URL (without unneeded parts like page title duplicated in the URL just for SEO purposes) for some pages of some sites (currently supported are MSDN, Amazon, and Intel’s ARK);
+- “Minimal URL” to go to a minimal working URL (without unneeded parts like page title duplicated in the URL just for SEO purposes) for some pages of some sites.
+Supported are Amazon, eBay, Discogs, Intel ARK, MSDN, Yandex Market.

 - page title (text of the